Blessed are those who mourn, for they will be comforted. -Matthew 5:4

-- Music - The normal honorarium for an accompanist is $125.
+Music - The usual honorarium for an accompanist is $125.
 For special music or rehearsing with a soloist, additional fees will apply.

-- Technology - If projection or significant sound equipment is desired, we require a technology person to be available at a cost of $50.
+Technology - If projection or significant sound equipment is desired, we require a technology person to be available at the cost of $50.

-- Bulletins - We ask for a donation of $25 for the creation of worship bulletins.
-We have a number of bulletin covers available for you to choose from.
+Bulletins - We ask for a donation of $25 for the creation of worship bulletins.
+We have many bulletin covers available for you to choose from.

-- Meals - Meals can be provided at a cost of about $5 to $6 per person.
-These meals are usually arranged through Pastor Jean Edmister.
+Meals - Meals can be provided at the cost of $75, plus $3 per person.